Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Small amounts of celery stems are safe and healthy for your guinea pig pets.

-Again, we have to emphasize that this is only true for those guinea pigs that haven’t had any urinary problems, kidney and bladder stones.
+Again, we need to emphasize that this is only true for those guinea pigs that haven’t had any urinary problems, kidney and bladder stones.

 Regardless of how much your guinea pig loves celery, never overstep the recommended serving size.